Szwochm/OSCP-Prep/README.md

 --proxy--https

 SSLstrip is defeated by HSTS Policy, which prevents HTTPs to Http downgrade!
+(Only if they connected prior, you can still attack them on their first connection!)

+Although this is defeated by [Preload Lists](https://caniuse.com/stricttransportsecurity).
+Preload lists can be defeated by subdomains, or by a domain that is sold and rebought by a new owner.

 [Vulnerable browser guide](https://caniuse.com/stricttransportsecurity)